LaurentRDC/personal-website/posts/autocenter.md

 plt.tight_layout()
 ```

 Not bad!
 Especially in the first image, really not a bad first try.
-But I'm looking for something *pixel-perfect*.
+But I'm looking for something [~~pixel-perfect~~ much closer](https://github.com/LaurentRDC/scikit-ued/issues/45).
 Intuitively, the beam-block in each image should mess with the calculation of the center of mass.
 Let's define the following areas that we would like to ignore:

 ```{.python .matplotlib caption="Areas that are bright are defined as being masked"}
 from skued import diffread